WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### CodeBuild

-- builds packages for deployment
+- Build packages for deployment

 * remember to **get the agent from correct region!**.
   This can happen when you are using `user data` to bootstrap the agent